Associative half-densities on symplectic groupoids and quantization: Introduction

 \stitpar{Line bundle valued half-densities.} In the main text, we focus on scalar valued half-densities.
 This is enough for our purposes since our main objectives are, in the terminology of semiclassical analysis (see \cite{GSbook}), of microlocal nature and we can thus restrict to neighborhoods of identities in the underlying symplectic groupoids.
 Nevertheless, we discuss in Appendix \ref{app:E} the extension to the line bundle valued case generalizing what happens with global symbols of FIOs (\cite{GSbook,Mein}).
 This setting can be relevant for other types of quantization, for example, semiclassical versions of geometric quantization of symplectic $M$ with complex polarization.
 Such cases will be explored elsewhere.

-{\bf Acknowledgements.} The authors want to thank R. Fernandes and E. Meinrenken for useful conversations and suggestions, and to N. Moshayedi for useful comments on the first version.
+{\bf Acknowledgements.} The authors want to thank R. Fernandes and E. Meinrenken for useful conversations and suggestions, to N. Moshayedi for useful comments on the first version, and to J. Grabowski for pointing to relevant literature.
 A.C.'s research was partially supported by the grants CNPq PQ 309847/2021-4, CNPq Universal 402320/2023-9 and FAPERJ CNE E-26/204.097/2024.
 G.L. thanks CAPES for support during his PhD at Universidade Federal do Rio de Janeiro where much of this work was developed.